smilehae/smilehae/README.md

 ### Hi there 👋
+###  🌱 I’m currently learning App & Web & CS !
+###  ✨ I'm novice programmer, but I will fall in love with programming

 <!--
 **smilehae/smilehae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.